suggap

 Plot

-Young American secretary Maria Williams arrives in Rome and is greeted by Anita Hutchins, the woman whom she is replacing at the United States Distribution Agency.
-They drive to the Villa Eden, which Anita shares with Miss Frances, the longtime secretary of the American author John Frederick Shadwell, an expatriate living in Rome.
-On their way into town, the three women stop at the famous Trevi Fountain.
-Frances and Anita tell Maria that according to legend, if she throws a coin in the fountain and makes a wish to return to Rome, she will.
-Maria and Frances throw in their coins, but Anita, who is planning to return to the United States to marry, declines.
+Young American secretary Maria Williams arrives in Rome, greeted by Anita Hutchins, whom she is replacing at the United States Distribution Agency.
+They drive to the Villa Eden, which Anita shares with Frances, the longtime secretary of American author John Frederick Shadwell, an expatriate living in Rome.
+On their way, they stop at the Trevi Fountain, where Maria learns the legend that throwing a coin in the fountain while wishing to return to Rome will make the wish come true.
+Maria and Frances throw in their coins; Anita, returning to the US, declines.

 Awards